 Lawyers must disclose their costs

-Unless the total legal costs in your matter are unlikely to exceed $750, your lawyer must give you a written costs disclosure document as soon as practicable after you give the lawyer instructions.
-That disclosure document must:
+Unless the total legal costs in your matter are unlikely to exceed $750 (excluding GST and disbursements), your lawyer must give you a written costs disclosure document as soon as practicable after you first give the lawyer instructions.

-•disclose the basis on which legal costs will be calculated in your matter and provide you with an estimate of the total legal costs;
+• disclose the basis on which legal costs will be calculated in your matter (see “How a solicitor charges”) and provide you with an estimate of the total legal costs (including GST and disbursements);

 – to negotiate a costs agreement with your lawyer;